What is circumcision?

 Circumcision: making an informed choice

-When weighing up the risks and benefits of circumcision for your son, it’s important to consider all the evidence and information.
+When you’re weighing up the risks and benefits of circumcision, it’s important to consider all the evidence and information.
 You could ask your GP or paediatrician to talk you through the risks and benefits.

 Planning for circumcision

-If you decide to have your son circumcised, it’s important to make sure the operation is done safely.
+If you choose circumcision, it’s important to make sure the operation is done safely.

-Ensure that whoever is circumcising your son is experienced.
+Ensure that whoever is doing the surgery is experienced.
 Ask how many procedures the doctor has done and how many complications have occurred.
 All doctors are required to give you balanced information and to respect your decision.

-Try also to ensure that your son receives enough pain relief during and after the procedure.
-Local anaesthetic might be appropriate for boys under six months, but it’s recommended that boys over six months have either general anaesthetic or spinal anaesthetic.
+Ensure that your child receives enough pain relief during and after the procedure.
+Local anaesthetic might be appropriate for children under 6 months, but it’s recommended that children over 6 months have either general anaesthetic or spinal anaesthetic.

 Check that you have good access to the doctor for follow-up after the surgery.